ErikKalkoken/evebuddy/README.md

 1. In case you get a security warning from Google Play Protect:
    1. Select "More details"
    1. Select "Install anyway"
 1. Enable unrestricted background usage for EVE Buddy in the Android Settings app.
-Please see [here](#how-to-enable-unrestricted-background-usage) for a step-by-step guide.
+Please see [How to enable unrestricted background usage](#how-to-enable-unrestricted-background-usage) for a step-by-step guide.
 1. Optional: Enable notifications for EVE BUddy.
-Please see [here](#how-to-enable-notifications) for a step-by-step guide.
+Please see [How to enable notifications](#how-to-enable-notifications) for a step-by-step guide.

 #### How to enable notifications